bitnami/charts/bitnami/tensorflow-inception/README.md

+# Deprecation Notice

+The Bitnami TensorFlow Serving Inception v3 chart is deprecated.
+Consider using [TensorFlow Serving ResNet](https://github.com/bitnami/charts/tree/master/bitnami/tensorflow-resnet) instead.
+This repository will be archived in 30 days.

 # TensorFlow Serving Inception v3

 TensorFlow Serving is an open-source software library for serving machine learning models.
 This chart will specifically serve the Inception v3 model with already trained data.